Younus Rana: Club career

 Rana represented the Pakistan Western Railway departmental team from 1961 till 1979, earning the captaincy in 1965.
 He also represented several clubs in domestic competitions such as Rangers Club and Rovers Club from Lahore, and Baloch FC Quetta.
 In the 1969 edition of the National Football Championship held in Lahore, Rana helped the side finish champions after defeating Karachi in the final.

 International career

 Younus was first selected for the Pakistan national team at the 1964 Summer Olympics qualification in 1963, as left halfback alongside Abdul Ghafoor.
 In 1965, he toured Ceylon with the national team and featured at the inaugural 1965 RCD Cup.
-The next year, he featured in an unofficial friendly against FC Alga Bishkek from the Soviet Union, playing at the right halfback position alongside Maula Buxmomin.
+The next year, he featured in an unofficial friendly against FC Alga Bishkek from the Soviet Union, playing at the right halfback position alongside Maula Bakhsh Momin.
 In 1967 he also toured Afghanistan and played against Dallas Tornado during the club's worldwide tour, and later featured at the 1968 AFC Asian Cup qualification the same year.